 The undersigned, Mt.
 Crested Butte Water & Sanitation District, the beneficiary of the above Irrevocable letter of Credit, hereby certifies to Trinity Bank, N.A. that the Applicant of the above Irrevocable Letter of Credit has failed to pay an amount of money required to be paid under the terms of the acceptance of its infrastructure under the Mt.
 Crested Butte Water & Sanitation District Rules and Regulations, as amended, including costs of maintaining and repair such infrastructure, and that the amount of money required to be paid to maintain and repair such infrastructure is at least equal to the amount of the sight draft accompanying this Certificate.

-of the IN WITNESS WHEREOF, the und ersigned has executed and delivered this Certificate as Mt.
-Crested Butte Water & Sanitation District By: Name: Title:
+• 1 , 0 IN WITNESS WHEREOF, the day of uted and delivered this Certificate as Mt.
+Crested But te Water & Sanitation District By: Name:

 EXHIBIT C

 INSTRUCTION TO TRANSFER